Following is an update on my search for the perfect recipe organizer…

 I’ve actually tried quite a few different recipe programs.
 For example, MealMaster and MasterCook were my longtime favorites — and they served me well (in a very basic sense) for many many years.
 But it was time to start looking for a recipe organizer that fit my needs better.

-After trying it free for 30 days, then buying the Big Oven software ($29.95) and using the full program for a short time, I realized that BigOven wasn’t exactly what I was looking for either.
-(See the “update” at the end of that article and my comments.)
+After trying it free for 30 days, then buying the Big Oven software ($29.95, now it’s FREE) and using the full program for a short time, I realized that BigOven wasn’t exactly what I was looking for either.
+(See my “update” at the end of that article and my answers to readers’ questions in the comments.)

 Yes, Big Oven is a fairly sophisticated program, and there’s a lot that it can do.
 But the biggest thing that I, personally, wanted in a recipe program was the ability to access (and edit) all of my recipes from any computer (or my phone) at any time.